Fernie Alpine Resort Travel Guide

 Although relatively small and out of the way, there are plenty of dining options for holidaymakers to enjoy on and off the mountain, with Indian, Thai, Japanese, Mexican and Italian cuisine to supplement the more traditional Canadian fare.
 There are both upmarket and more casual eateries on offer.

 Fernie has a laid-back, relatively quiet nightlife, so is not for holidaymakers looking for a huge off-slope party.
 The Grizzly Bar, which has been attracting thirsty skiers since 1962, is perhaps Fernie's most popular off-the-slopes hangout and it attracts quite a crowd with live music and dancing on weekends.
-The Blue Heron Pub is the town's only major bar, but there are some other venues selling cocktails and offering live music.
+There are some other venues selling cocktails and offering live music for visitors who are in search of some evening drinks and entertainment.

 Although the majority of holiday visitors to Fernie are there almost purely to hit the slopes, there are also a range of other activities on offer, including dog-sledding, sleigh rides, heritage walking tours of the old coal mining town of Fernie, snowshoeing, ice fishing, whale watching and a relaxing day at the local spa.
 There are also several children's activities on offer at certain times of year.